-We have received many questions from banks and potential tax equity investors who are performing due diligence on the financeabilityof the Standard Offer Program Contract.
-The following information, in question and answer format, is being provided in order to rapidly disseminate the answers to questions that seem to come up repeatedly.
+We receive many questions from banks and potential tax equity investors who are performing due diligence on the financeability of the Standard Offer Program Contract.
+The following information, in question and answer format, is provided in order to rapidly disseminate the answers to questions that seem to come up repeatedly.

-One of our primary functions is to facilitate the deployment of Standard Offer Program projects.
-We recognize that bankers and investors are one of the keys to getting projects from concept to operation.
+One of our primary functions is to facilitate the deployment of Standard Offer Program plants.
+We recognize that bankers and investors are one of the keys to getting plants from concept to operation.
 We are here to assist with that process.
-If you need answers to additional questions please do not hesitate to contact our office.
+If you need answers to additional questions, please do not hesitate to contact our office.

 Q.1 Who is VEPP Inc?

-Q.2 Where does the Public Service Board get its authority to create a Standard Offer Program?
+Q.2 Where does the Public Utility Commission get its authority to create a Standard Offer Program?

 In 2009, the State Legislature passed legislation creating the Standard Offer Program.
 This law has since been amended several times by the Legislature

 (30 V.S.A. §8005 and §8005a).
 The Standard Offer Program is further defined by various Orders issued by the Public Utility Commission.

 Q.3 Has Vermont’s Standard Offer Program ever been challenged?

 A.3 Yes, on May 1, 2013 Otter Creek Solar, LLC (Otter Creek) challenged 5 aspects of Vermont’s Standard Offer Program at the Federal Energy Regulatory Commission (FERC).
 FERC declined to issue any enforcement action against the state.